asdegoyeneche/ROAR/index.md

 ### Sensing and Planning  <a name="design_sense_planning"></a>

 The starter code directly used the pre-recorded waypoints as its "path planner" and was able to run a loop without the assistance of perception.
 However, there were some zig-zags in the path due to the poor quality of the waypoints.
-In order to overcome this, we optimized the path by having the car follow the lane center and avoid objects.
+In order to overcome this, we optimized the path by having the car follow the lane center.
 We used a front RGB camera to detect white and yellow lane segments in front of the car and a front depth camera to calculate their 3-D coordinates.
 Instead of just following lanes, which sometimes cannot be detected, we used lanes as an augmentation to “correct” improper waypoints.
 That is, the input of the controller was decided by a combination of lane center and pre-recorded waypoints.
 This design allowed us to generate a smooth path when lanes were visible and follow the waypoints when lanes were not visible.

 We also decided to use the front RGB camera's image feed to detect obstacles in the car's way, such as an NPC car on the track, or the walls on the sides on the track.
 We could then use these signals to plan the car's immediate route so as to avoid these obstacles.
-For instance, if the camera shows a group of cars in front, the car would automatically course correct and find a path that takes it around or between the other cars.
+For instance, if the camera showed a group of cars in front, the car could automatically find a path that takes it around or between the other cars and follow it.

 ### Controlling <a name="design_control"></a>

 The controller receives the coordinates of the next waypoint and the desired speed from the path planner.
-Using this information, the controller found the *difference in speed* between our current speed and target speed and the *difference in angle* between our current trajectory and the next waypoint (see figure below), and selected steering and throttle values to correct any deviation.
+Using this information, the controller can find the *difference in speed* between our current speed and target speed and the *difference in angle* between our current trajectory and the next waypoint (see figure below), and select steering and throttle values to correct any deviation.

 ![Controller Knowledge](./images/control_in.jpg)